HabebNawatha/AdvancedSoftwareEngineer/README.md

 **Python:** Since QuickDatabaseDiagram gets a specific syntax as input, We Wrote a code that converts DBML Syntax into QuickDatabaseDiagram syntax.
 The output of QuickDatabaseDiagram in PDF, PDF included the tables and their values, a python package was used to read this PDF and count the number of tables & columns.

+**matplotlib.pyplot/seaborn:** Used for visualization in the last step to see the results.

 **CSV:** the output of running the python code was processed into a CSV that contains all relevant project URLs.

 # Work Process